Roboparty/.github/profile/README.md

        alt="roboparty_color"
        style="width: 300px; margin-right: 60px;">
   <div>
     RoboParty is a company that is changing the world.
-Our mission is to make our robots serve every household.
+Our mission is to make our robots serve every human.
   </div>
 </div>